Life After Breast Cancer

 Give yourself time to recover from this ordeal, both physically and psychologically.

 A period of recovery is essential after cancer treatment.
 The body has been put to the test and needs time to heal.
-You’ve also been through a lot of emotions during treatment.
+Additionally, you’ve also been through a lot of emotions during treatment.
 Take time to find your footing.
 It’s important to know that recovery can take up to a year.

 Be patient and take care of yourself!

 Psychologically, you’ll probably experience a lot of emotions.
 You may be happy and relieved to have completed treatment, but you may also be very anxious, scared and lost about what comes next.
-Post-treatment involves a transition and adaptation phase.
+In brief, post-treatment involves a transition and adaptation phase.
 Accept that you may not feel good emotionally.
 This is normal.
 Be patient: take the time to understand what you’ve been through and let the dust settle.

 It is normal to feel disoriented after cancer treatment.
 Here are some examples of feelings that you may have: